 - Global Outreach Program partners with pharmaceutical companies to distribute donated cancer treatment drugs and medical supplies around the world.

-Population served: Children and adolescents ages 2 -19 years with cancer in the US
+Children and adolescents ages 2 -19 years with cancer in the US

 To bring joy and a unique experience to pediatric cancer patients by matching them with a "warrior" horse.